keckrein/World-Cup-Prediction-Model/README.md

 # World Cup 2026 Forecasting Model

-Prediction markets and sportsbooks price World Cup outcomes about as well as any public information can.
-Beating market accuracy isn't the interesting test here, since a model that quietly matches the market isn't obviously doing anything a bookmaker or bettor doesn't already do.
+I built a probabilistic forecasting system for the 2026 World Cup that combines Elo ratings, market information, a Dixon-Coles goal model, and Monte Carlo simulation—and then built a React application to expose the model's predictions, uncertainty, and live performance.
+Rather than claiming to beat the betting market, I designed the project around a harder-to-fake question: are its probabilities actually calibrated?
 Calibration is the more useful question: when this model says a team has a 70% chance of winning, does that team actually win 70% of the time?
 The model is graded against this claim.

 This model blends team-strength signals (Elo plus de-vigged prediction-market and sportsbook odds) with a Dixon-Coles Poisson goal model and a Monte Carlo tournament simulation, producing championship, round-advancement, and per-match probabilities.
 Built as a single self-contained React application.

 The model was run live throughout the tournament — logging every result, updating its live ratings, and re-forecasting after each matchday — and its